TerrifiedBug/twitch-username-checker/README.md

 ### 📄 `config.json`

-Configure how the script interacts with the Streampog form:
+Defines the HTML selectors used to fill/check the site.
+Already configured for [streampog.com](https://streampog.com):

 ```json
 {